JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/ReadMe.md

 2. Reducing boilerplate
 3. From Either to Variant
 4. Seeing and Solving a Harder Problem
-5. From Coproduct to VariantF
-6. Writing the Evaluate Function
+5. Writing the Evaluate Function
-7. Writing the Show function
+6. Writing the Show function
-8. Converting To VariantF
+7. Converting To VariantF
+8. From Expression to Free
+9. From Free to Run
-9. Defining Modular Monads
+11. Defining Modular Monads

 ### Correspondance Table